 Tuesday, March 31, 2020

-• Governor Walz today signed two Executive Orders, which extend licenses for first responders and allow the medical cannabis program to continue safely serving Minnesotans during the COVID-19 pandemic.
+• Gov. Tim Walz today signed two executive orders, which extend licenses for first responders and allow the medical cannabis program to continue safely serving Minnesotans during the COVID-19 pandemic.

 • In addition to the revolving loan, Aitkin County Growth is offering additional funds for businesses located in Aitkin County.
 This process requires an understanding of the policy and a simple application that can be sent directly to email@example.com.